noahchalifour/music-cast-ha/README.md

           minutes: 10
     action:
       - service: switch.turn_off
-        entity_id: switch.piaudiocast_auto_detection
+        entity_id: switch.musiccast_auto_detection
 ```

 ## Troubleshooting

 ### Connection Issues
-- Ensure your PiAudioCast server is running and accessible
+- Ensure your MusicCast server is running and accessible
 - Check that the host and port are correct
 - Verify firewall settings allow connections to the server